MrCurtis/CIrcleLimit/README.md

 * Double-click again to finish drawing.
 * Triple-clicking on a handle point deletes it.
 * Drag handles to move them.
+* Clicking on the black dot plots images of the curve under a group.

 For Developers
 ---------------